Umpiring in the Northern Region and advice on racing

 Racing followed by practical training at competitions under the guidance of qualified

 umpires.
 At the end of training candidates undertake short theory and practical exams

 and once passed will receive a national umpiring licence that is valid at all British

 Rowing affiliated competitions around the country.

-Candidates must be a minimum of 18 years of age and must hold British Rowing Silver membership or higher.
-The NRUC can point suitable candidates towards a source of funding if the candidate does not currently have British Rowing membership.
+Candidates must be a minimum of 18 years of age and must hold British Rowing ‘Support’ membership or higher.
+The NRUC can point suitable candidates towards sources of funding if the candidate does not currently have British Rowing membership and cannot cover the cost themselves (one is covered below).
 One or more theory courses are expected to take place in April (but could be later) at a suitable time/location to accommodate trainees availability.
-Practical training takes place throughout the regatta season starting at our first regional event in Chester-le-Street on 14th April.
+Practical training takes place throughout the regatta season starting at our first regional event in Chester-le-Street in April.
 Interested?
-Please contact Richard Mortimer, Secretary, Northern Region Umpiring Committee (NRUC) at email@example.com.
+Please contact Richard Mortimer, Secretary, Northern Region Umpiring Committee (NRUC) at firstname.lastname@example.org.
 Offer from Durham Regatta: “If an non-competitor wishes to become an umpire, or stay as an umpire, Durham Regatta will pay their British Rowing licence fee, with the one stipulation that they umpire once at Durham Regatta in the year in which the fee was paid.
-Interested parties should contact the Durham Regatta Secretary at firstname.lastname@example.org .“ Advice on preparing for regattas The NRUC has prepared online advice about getting your club and entrants ready for regattas, with reference to the Rules of Racing -here.
-This page last updated 06-04-18
+Interested parties should contact the Durham Regatta Secretary at email@example.com .“ Advice on preparing for regattas The NRUC has prepared online advice about getting your club and entrants ready for regattas, with reference to the Rules of Racing -here.
+This page last updated 04-02-19.